SciML/JumpProcesses.jl/docs/src/tutorials/simple_poisson_process.md

 vrj1 = VariableRateJump(rate1, affect1!; lrate, urate, rateinterval)
 ```

-Finally, to efficiently simulate the new jump process, we must also specify a
+Finally, to efficiently simulate the new jump process, we must also
-dependency graph.
-This indicates when a given jump occurs, which jumps in the
+specify a dependency graph.
+This indicates when a given jump occurs, which
-system need to have their rates and/or rate bounds recalculated (for example,
+jumps in the system need to have their rates and/or rate bounds
-due to depending on changed components in `u`).
-We also assume the convention
+recalculated (for example, due to depending on changed components in `u`).
-that a given jump depends on itself.
-Internally, JumpProcesses preserves the
+Internally, JumpProcesses preserves the relative ordering of jumps of each
-relative ordering of jumps of each distinct type, but always reorders all
+distinct type, but always reorders all `ConstantRateJump`s to appear
-`ConstantRateJump`s to appear before any `VariableRateJump`s.
-As such, the
+before any `VariableRateJump`s.
+Irrespective of how `JumpProblem` is
-`ConstantRateJump` representing the death process will have internal index 1,
-and our new bounded `VariableRateJump` for birth will have internal index 2.
-Since birth modifies the population size `u[1]`, and death occurs at a rate
-proportional to `u[1]`, when birth occurs we need to recalculate both rates.
-In contrast, death does not change `u[1]`, and so when death occurs we only need
+initialized, we can think that internally the jumps will get ordered as
+vector `[deathcrj, vrj1]`.
+This vector of jumps is not the same as our
+state variable `u`.

+We assume the convention that jumps depends on themselves.
+With regards to
+`vrj1` that represents births, we have that when `vrj1` fires the
+population ``N(t)`` increases by 1.
+Since `deathcrj` is proportional to
+population size, then a birth event should trigger an update of the death
+rate.
+Conversely, death events do not modify the birth rate, since births
-to recalculate the death rate.
-The graph below encodes the dependents of the
+only obey seasonal fluctuation.
+The graph below encodes the dependency we
-death (`dep_graph[1]`) and birth (`dep_graph[2]`) jumps, respectively
+just described such that `dep_graph[1]` are the dependents of death events
+and `dep_graph[2]` are the dependents of birth events.

 ```@example tut1
 dep_graph = [[1], [1, 2]]